 Plant Green – Restoring America, One Plant At A Time

 Today, this practice has largely been replaced by industry and technology.
 Most people no longer need to garden, their needs being more or less met by the market.
-This means that much of the wisdom of the native environment, how to grow food and the properties of plants has been roughly lost.
-Yet, there are still people who gravitate to the garden as a hobby or a way to find solace in nature.
+That means much of the wisdom of the native environment, growing food, the properties of plants have been roughly lost.
+There are still people who gravitate to the garden as a hobby or a way to find solace in nature.